Vidallia/Lottery/README.md

-# Pennsylvannia Lotto Picker 0.1.0
+# Pennsylvania Lotto Picker 0.1.0

 ### Ever wondered what the most profitable Scratch-Offs where to play?